adrien-legros/rhods-mnist/docs/lab-instructions.md

 ![kf-values](./screenshots/kfp-values-main.png)

+Save your configurations and close the tab.

 ### Run the pipeline

-Go back to mnist.pipeline.
-Click on the run button.
+On the file browser, go back to mnist.pipeline.
+Click on the *Run Pipeline* button.
 Choose *Kubeflow Pipelines* as the Runtime Plateform.
 Then click OK.

 ![run-pipeline](./screenshots/run-pipeline.png)